AmitKumarDas/Decisions/blogs/oep/0001_maya_operations.md

 ### Motivation
+Ops represents a pipeline which is targetted to implement a set of ordered instructions.
 Ops approach defined in this proposal allows business logic i.e. code to be more cohesive.
-This approach also lets developers to express their logic that is readable and hence easy to understand.
+This approach lets developers to express logic which is more readable and hence easy to understand.

 ### Issues without a proper ops approach -- some observations
 - Rise of utils _(IMO this is an anti-pattern)_